On this page:

 International students with an F-1 or J-1 visa must maintain full-time student status during the regular academic year (i.e., autumn, winter, and spring) in order to maintain legal status in the United Status.
 F-1 or J-1 visa holders must consult with an advisor from the Bechtel International Center and obtain an authorized signature on the petition before submitting it to the Doctoral Programs Officer.

-Students who have already defended before their final quarter at Stanford are usually eligible for a one-time, $150, Graduation Quarter for the quarter in which they graduate.
+Students who have completed all doctoral milestones aside from the oral exam and/or submitting the dissertation are usually eligible for a one-time, $150, Graduation Quarter for the quarter in which they graduate.
 This is a special registration status similar to TGR, but with a $150 tuition charge for the effective quarter.
-All requirements on the petition must be met before the start of the designated Graduation Quarter, including completion of the oral exam.
+All requirements on the petition must be met before the start of the designated Graduation Quarter.
 A graduate or professional student must have an active program status, which may include an approved leave of absence, in the term immediately preceding the requested Graduation Quarter.
 The university makes no exceptions to these criteria.

-The petition requires only the student signature before submitting it to the GSE Doctoral Programs Officer, who will review and approve the request and forward it to the Registrar’s Office for final review and processing.
+The petition is submitted in the student eForms section of Axess.
 The Graduation Quarter replaces the old “Grace Quarter.”
 Students who used their one Grace Quarter are not eligible for the Graduation Quarter.
 The petition is due before the first day of the designated Graduation Quarter.

-Students must defend before the start of the Graduation Quarter, however, they are allowed to complete revisions during the Graduation Quarter.
-Those who fail to submit their dissertations by the deadline during a designated Graduation Quarter will need to enroll as a regular TGR student when they do submit their dissertation and graduate in a future quarter.
+Students who fail to submit their dissertations and graduate by the deadline during a designated Graduation Quarter will need to enroll as a regular TGR student when they do submit their dissertation and graduate in a future quarter.